-- As a pet owner, you must Microchip and register your dog or cat at three months of age, and renew your registration annually.
+- As a pet owner, you must Microchip and register your dog or cat at three months of age, and renew your registration annually before 10 April.
 This means you can be reunited with your pet if it becomes lost.

 - Keep your pets safely contained within your property at all times.
 Council has implemented a cat curfew effective 1 July 2020 whereby all cats must be in doors from sunset to sunrise.
 They must not be allowed to wander—especially onto roads—for their own safety and the safety of others.

 - Give them plenty of attention and exercise.
 A barking dog can cause a nuisance to your neighbours.
 Dogs need to be walked twice a day for up to an hour at a time.

 - Provide healthy food, clean fresh water and a comfortable sleeping area out of the weather.

-- When out in public, clean up after your dog and keep them under control.
+- When out in public, clean up after your dog and ensure they are under effective control.
 Your dog should be on a leash at all times when outside your home, except when in the designated areas, and there are penalties for dogs which charge at or attack other animals and people.

 - Make sure your pets have the required vaccinations to prevent the spread of disease, and check and treat them regularly for fleas and ticks.
 See your vet for advice.

 - Do not keep more than the maximum allowed number of dogs or cats on your property unless you have a permit.